 The new rates for health insurance are now out.
-(See the 2012 Health Insurance Premium calculator for the new rates for your health insurance plan.)
 The Office of Personnel Management has issued a press release celebrating the relatively small increase in premiums for 2012.
 The average premium for the 8 million people enrolled in the Federal Employees Health Benefits program (FEHBP) will increase by 3.8 percent for non-postal employees and all annuitants in 2012.

 The average increase last year was about 7.3% so the smaller increase is good news of sorts.
 Health insurance costs nationwide are expected to increase about 5.4% in 2012 so the increase for the federal workforce is less than many Americans will be paying next year.

 No mention was included in the press release of the continuing pay freeze for the federal workforce.
 While many current federal employees will receive a pay increase such as a within-grade increase or a promotion, for many the extra money they have to pay for the health insurance next year will just be an additional expense.

 But, one bit of good news for federal retirees: It appears that there will be a cost of living adjustment in your retirement pay for 2012.
 We don’t know the final amount of the increase but it appears that it will be in the area of 3.5% for many retirees.
 (See First COLA in Three Years for Federal Retirees)

 The increase in health insurance rates will mean that, on average, those participating in the FEHB with self only coverage will pay $2.32 more per bi-weekly pay period; those with family coverage will pay $6.18 more.
 Premiums for Health Maintenance Organizations will increase an average 6.7 percent, while Fee-for-Service plans will see an average increase of 3.2 percent according to OPM.